 In the final few years of her now sadly completed life, Grete Waitz helped found Aktiv mot Kreft, Active against Cancer Foundation.
 Today, a team composed of deaf and blind runners guided by local women celebrities are running to raise funds for Team Aktiv.
 Then, as we walk into the stadium to congratulate the Vidar victors, we meet Anneline Sharon Gretland, a member of Team Aktiv who suffers from macular degeneration.
 You can honor Grete and her spirit with a donation in her memory, by visiting this link: www.mycharity.ie/charity/aktiv_against_cancer

-Inside Bislett Stadium runners stream across the finish line on the same track which has been the site of more than 50 world records.
+Inside Bislett Stadium, runners stream across the finish line on the same track which has been the site of over 50 world records.
 Today the speed may be less, but the spirits soar just as high as teams regather to replay the legends of the day on the bright green infield grass.
 Winning teams pose for victory shots wearing Norwegian flag colored ribbons as emblems of their performance.

-Team Vidar has captured three divisions, the women’s elite, the women’s veterans (35+), and category two men.
-One of their three junior boys teams finished just seven seconds down in second place.
-As we walk about Jack points out a fit young woman in pink top and red shorts from Vidar.
+Team Vidar has captured three divisions: the women’s elite, the women’s veterans (35+), and category two men.
+One of their three junior boys’ teams finished just seven seconds down in second place.
+As we walk about, Jack points out a fit young woman in a pink top and red shorts from Vidar.
 Her tight blond hair is held in place by a red headband as she is being interviewed by a local reporter.

-Caroline Bjerkedal Grovdal is a three-time European under-23 champion from 2009, winning the 5000, 10,000, and cross country.
+Caroline Bjerkedal Grovdal is a three-time European under-23 champion from 2009, winning the 5000, 10,000, and cross-country.
 She ran the 7th of 15 legs today for Vidar’s elite women, a hilly 1790 meters near the famed Holmenkollen Ski Jump.
-She took the baton 16-seconds down, and handed it off 40-seconds in front, the kind of dominating uphill leg that brought Vidar its fourth straight women’s elite title.
+She took the baton 16-seconds down, and handed it off 40-seconds in front, the dominating uphill leg that brought Vidar its fourth straight women’s elite title.

 Memories of Pre